ccoussa717/flask_api/README.md

 # Chameleon Consulting Group Interview Scenario
 ## Goal:
-### To create an Azure Virtual Desktop instance that is accesable from a specified IP range
+### To create an Azure Virtual Desktop instance that is accessible from a specified IP range
-### To deploy one HTTP server that is only accesable from the Azure Virtual Desktop
+### To deploy one HTTP server that is only accessible from the Azure Virtual Desktop
 <br>

 ### Initial Thoughts